 - Lessons ("Learn")

-- Introductions to core concepts in news literacy.
+- Lessons introduce, explore and assess students on core concepts and skills.
 Most lessons are hosted by a subject matter expert and consist of instructional videos and assessments containing real-world examples.
-Read more about Checkology's 13 lessons here.
+Read more about Checkology's core lessons here.

 - Exercises ("Practice")

-- Additional practice for assessments introduced in lessons.
+- Exercises provide additional practice with core concepts and skills introduced in lessons.
 For example, "InfoZones" exercises ask students to practice zoning real-world examples of information by determining whether a post, article or video is news, opinion, propaganda, entertainment, raw information or advertising.

 - Challenges ("Extend")

-- Extensions of concepts introduced in lessons.
+- Challenges extend student learning by going in-depth into a specific core concept or skill introduced in a lesson, often by exploring a particular case study.
 For example, the challenge "Watergate: An Iconic Investigation" has students research the Watergate scandal, an important example of investigative journalism like the others in the "Democracy's Watchdog" lesson, and create a resource sharing their findings with peers.

 - Missions ("Fact-check")

-- Fact-checking activities in which students get to the bottom of a piece of information using digital verification tools and skills they learn about in the Check Center.
+- Missions are fact-checking activities in which students get to the bottom of a piece of information using digital verification tools and skills they learn about in the Check Center.